keyule/3001-Task1B/Report/report.md

 ![Local Host](https://github.com/keyule/3001-Task1B/blob/main/Report/Screenshots/final.png?raw=true)

-!*Note: Only works with the extra `/` at the end.
+> *Note: Only works with the extra `/` at the end.
 I have no idea why.
 Its most probably how I set up my rules in ingress object.
 If I remove the `/app` and set my rule as just `/?(.*)` it would work if i visit localhost.*

 ### Appendix